docker-library/docs/influxdb/content.md

 The InfluxDB Docker Hub image lets you set initialization options when creating an InfluxDB v1 container.

+The database initialization script is only called when running `influxd`; it isn't executed by any other program.

 **WARNING**: We **don't** recommend using these options for production scenarios, but they're useful when running standalone instances for testing.

-The database initialization script is only called when running `influxd`.

 ### Environment variables